You Are Here: Scientists Unveil Precise Map Of More Than A Billion Stars

 A European Space Agency mission called Gaia just released a long-awaited treasure trove of data: precise measurements of 1.7 billion stars.

 It's unprecedented for scientists to know the exact brightness, distances, motions and colors of more than a billion stars.
-It will yield the best three-dimensional map of our galaxy ever.
+The information will yield the best three-dimensional map of our galaxy ever.

 "This is a very big deal.
 I've been working on trying to understand the Milky Way and the formation of the Milky Way for a large fraction of my scientific career, and the amount of information this is revealing in some sense is thousands or even hundreds of thousands of times larger than any amount of information we've had previously," said David Hogg, an astrophysicist at New York University and the Flatiron Institute.
 "We're really talking about an immense change to our knowledge about the Milky Way."